-The information in companion guides and payer sheet applies to BadgerCare Plus, Medicaid, SeniorCare, WCDP, and WWWP.
+The information in companion guides and payer sheet applies to BadgerCare Plus, Medicaid, SeniorCare, WCDP (Wisconsin Chronic Disease Program), and WWWP (Wisconsin Well Woman Program).
 Companion guides and payer sheet are intended for information technology and systems staff who code billing systems or software.

-The companion guides and payer sheet complement the federal HIPAA Implementation Guides and highlight information that trading partners need to successfully exchange electronic transactions with ForwardHealth, including general topics such as the following:
+The companion guides and payer sheet complement the federal HIPAA (Health Insurance Portability and Accountability Act of 1996) Implementation Guides and highlight information that trading partners need to successfully exchange electronic transactions with ForwardHealth, including general topics such as the following:

-- Methods of exchanging electronic information (e.g., exchange interfaces, transaction administration, and data preparation). - Instructions for constructing the technical component of submitting or receiving electronic transactions (e.g., claims, RA, and enrollment inquiries).
+- Methods of exchanging electronic information (e.g., exchange interfaces, transaction administration, and data preparation). - Instructions for constructing the technical component of submitting or receiving electronic transactions (e.g., claims, RA (Remittance Advice), and enrollment inquiries).